 H.6.
-SENSITIVE BUT UNCLASSIFIED (SBU) INFORMATION
+CONTROLLED UNCLASSIFIED INFORMATION (CUI) AND SENSITIVE BUT UNCLASSIFIED (SBU) INFORMATION

 - 1. Sensitive But Unclassified (SBU) building information is contained in any document with information that is sufficiently sensitive to warrant some level of protection from disclosure but does not warrant classification. - 2.
-GSA policy is contained in PBS P 3490.2 Document Security for Sensitive But Unclassified Building Information -(Signed on September 2 2014).
+Controlled Unclassified Information (CUI) is unclassified information that required safeguarding and dissemination control pursuant to law, regulation, or Government-wide policy, as listed in the CUI Registry by the National Archives and Records Administration (NARA). - 3.
+Anyone responsible for GSA-controlled space of for managing or procuring Government owned or leased space on behalf of GSA, as required in PBS P 3490.2 Document Security for Sensitive But Unclassified Building Information (Signed on September 2 2014).
 A copy of the order is contained in Exhibit 2.
 This solicitation contains instructions on the proper identification, handling, and reporting of violations under Section I. The order prescribes protection of SBU Building Information uniformly across the GSA user community and provides consistent guidance to GSA associates, contractors, and subcontractors about what GSA considers to be SBU Building Information and how to safeguard it.
+The SBU policy will remain separate due to its unique nature, but is considered part of the CUI Program at GSA.